Lilymaetay/brookesblog/_posts/2020-12-23-meme-will-change-the-way-you-look-at-kfc.md

 >
 > "This has enough retweets now \[more than 33,000 as we write this] that the people at KFC HQ have definitely seen it, so seems like a good opportunity to remind them they need to pay their employees a living wage."

 This kind gesture will definetly bring a smile to KFC workers, especially at Christmas.
+Media platforms are under scrutiny every day for its damaging effect upon the population but here are just some examples of how beneficial it can be to society.
+It can make people laugh and spread awareness.